 - Developing educational tools on the medical product regulatory process.

 Representatives from the patient community who participate in the PEC include:

 - Caregivers who have personal experience supporting someone with a health condition.
 A caregiver can be a parent, child, partner, family member, or friend.

 - Representatives from patient groups who, through their role in the patient group, have direct or indirect disease experience.

-Following an official call for nominations, a selection committee consisting of patient advocates, staff from CTTI and the FDA (staff from multiple medical product centers) chooses individuals to serve as PEC members.
-CTTI and the FDA ensures involvement of representatives with a variety of perspectives and inclusion of patients, caregivers, and representatives from a diversity of patient organizations.
-PEC members are expected to serve for a total of 2 to 3 years.
+Following an official call for applications, a selection committee consisting of patient advocates, staff from CTTI and the FDA chooses individuals to serve as PEC members.
+CTTI and the FDA ensure involvement of representatives with a variety of perspectives including patients, caregivers and diverse representatives from patient organizations.
+PEC members are expected to serve for two to three years.

 |Adrienne Shapiro||Lawrence "Rick" Phillips|